ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 ### Adding a New Dataset

 More open government building data are getting added to this data repository as we expand our search.
-If you'd like to contribute with new entries to expand our inventory, you are welcome to do so by filling the following [form](https://forms.gle/GVMUBgf3ntSViHK1A).
+If you'd like to contribute with new entries to enlarge our inventory, you are welcome to do so by filling the following [form](https://forms.gle/GVMUBgf3ntSViHK1A).
 Before doing so, please read the [inclusion criteria](#inclusion-criteria) above.

 ### Errors

-The inventory is not free of errors, especially in jurisdictions we are less familiar with.
+The registry is not free of errors, especially in jurisdictions we are less familiar with.
-The links have been checked during the Q2 2021.
+The links have been checked during Q2 2021.
-However, it is possible that some of them are broken.
+However, it is possible that some of them are broken, with some datasets moved to another link and some removed.
 If you spot an error, please report it through this [form](https://forms.gle/JnhuGobgaJQiwMop8).

 ## Paper